plasticuproject/blog/content/posts/b00tl3gRSA3-Write-Up.md

 ### Constructing Values and Keys in Python

-Calculating our values in python will look something like this:
+Calculating our values in Python code will look something like this:
 ```python
 # modular multiplicative inverse
 def mod_inv(a, n):